 - The winning campaign is based on the highest unique clicks rate

-In the following example, the campaign with the highest number of unique opens wins.
+In the above example, the campaign with the highest number of unique opens wins.

 Lastly, you need to set the duration of the test before a winning version is decided.
 The maximum duration for the test is 24 hours, whereas the minimum is 1 hour.